kiraWang233/Myresume/README.md

 ## Social Interactions and Children Learning Process
 10/2020 - 12/2022

-+ Led empirical studies using fNIRS hyperscanning to explore the neurological impact of parental feedback on the emotional outcomes of children aged 6-8.
++ Led empirical studies using fNIRS hyperscanning to explore the neurological impact of parental feedback on the cognitive processes of children aged 6-8 during challenging tasks.
 + Led research investigating the effects of various teaching strategies on STEM learning processes in 6-8-year-old children using fNIRS hyperscanning.